Certora/meridian2024-workshop/README.md

 Note that there are other ways to assess the quality of your rule.
 You can mutate the rule to see if it is vacuous, you can check if the rule is a tautology, and you can use UNSAT cores to understand what parts of the code were covered by the rule.

+### Solutions

+This repository has a branch `solutions` in this branch, in the file `solutions/solution_specs.rs` you'll find the solutions to all exercises of this repository.
+You can consult it if you want to know the answers.

 # Troubleshooting